cronitorio/cronitor-kubernetes/README.md

 Cronitor's Kubernetes agent and integration

-To use the Helm cart:
+To use the Helm chart:

     helm repo add cronitor https://cronitorio.github.io/cronitor-kubernetes/